What Are the Common Signs of Nursing Home Abuse and Neglect?

 The stats available to us are distressing enough:

-In 2017 the World Health Organization (WHO) estimated that one in six people over the age of 60 had been abused in a community setting within the last 12 months.
+The World Health Organization (WHO) estimated that one in six people over the age of 60 had been abused in a community setting within the last 12 months.

 In the U.S., it is believed that one in 10 elders experience abuse, but only one in 14 cases are reported.